-For people who suffer from feelings of anxiety and panic, I can also offer a form of therapy called C.B.T.
-(Cognitive behavioural therapy) which is proven to be effective in treating anxiety and panic disorders.
+For people who suffer from feelings of anxiety and panic, I can also offer a form of therapy called C.B.T. (cognitive behavioural therapy) which is proven to be effective in treating anxiety and panic disorders.
 In working with CBT the psychotherapist offers techniques and strategies which aim to redress habitual and unhelpful patterns of thinking which are often outside one’s awareness.
-This is an aspect of therapy which I am able to integrate into our work, whilst working with the wider issues in your life.
+This is an aspect of therapy which I am able to integrate into our work, whilst working with the wider issues and challenges in your life.

-I offer the opportunity to explore and work through your difficulties in a professional, safe, nonjudgemental setting.
+I offer the opportunity to explore and work through your difficulties in a professional, safe, non judgemental setting.

-My training as a psychotherapist, which followed a career in mental health, was at the Westminster Pastoral Foundation which is located in London Bridge and is renowned as a centre of excellence, both as a counselling service and as a highly acclaimed training body.
+My training as a psychotherapist, which followed a career in mental health, was at the Westminster Pastoral Foundation which is located in London Bridge and is renowned as a centre of excellence, both as a psychotherapy service and as a highly acclaimed training body.
 Having originally trained as a counsellor, I went on to train as a psychodynamic/psychoanalytic psychotherapist, also completing a post graduate training in CBT.
 CBT is thought to be the most effective treatment for anxiety and panic disorders by the National Institute for Clinical Excellence.